dridk/smt2parquet/README.md

     COUNT(*) - 1     AS nb_descendants  -- on retire le chapitre lui-même
 FROM 'parquet/cim10-2025-01-01.parquet' AS chap
 JOIN 'parquet/cim10-2025-01-01.parquet' AS sub
-  ON sub."left" BETWEEN chap."left" AND chap."right"
+  ON sub.lft BETWEEN chap.lft AND chap.rgt
 WHERE chap.depth = 0
 GROUP BY chap.code, chap.label
 ORDER BY chap.code;